pactflow/katacoda-workshops/smartbear-mcp-opencode/step1.md

 👉🏼 `opencode auth login`{{exec}}

+And select `Github Copilot` as the authentication method.

+You can pick other AI providers if you wish, but this workshop will assume GitHub Copilot for the examples.
+You will need to amend your commands accordingly.

 This command will:

 1. Open your browser to GitHub's authentication page
 2. Prompt you to authorize OpenCode
 3. Grant access to GitHub Copilot models